rlee32/election-fraud-oklahoma/README.md

 2. Move and rename the voter registry folder to `./voter_database/registered_voters`
 3. Move and rename the voter history folder to `./voter_database/voter_history`
-4. Plot voter turnout lines vs. age for all counties on the same plot: `./plot_turnout_by_age.py`
+4. Plot voter turnout lines vs. age for all counties on the same plot: `./plot_turnout_by_age.py` For county ID list, see `readme.pdf` inside the registered voters folder.

 ## Data source